John-Abbott-College/6P3-Notes/wk9/python-extras.md

 ### `sys.argv`

-The Python `sys` module provides access these arguments via  `sys.argv`:
+The Python `sys` module provides access to these arguments via  `sys.argv`:

 - `sys.argv` is a **Python list** of arguments.